 Warrants/Checks Payable - Warrants/checks are issued to meet the obligations for goods and services provided to the District.
-The District recognizes a liability for the amount of outstanding warrants/checks that have yet to be redeemed by the District's bank.
+The District recognizes a liability for the amount of outstanding warrants/checks that have yet to be cashed by the District's bank.

 Encumbrances - Encumbrances represent commitments related to purchase orders, contracts, other commitments for expenditures or resources, and goods or services received by the District for which a warrant has not been issued.
 An expenditure is recorded and a liability is recognized for outstanding encumbrances at year end in accordance with the regulatory basis of accounting.
-While the regulatory basis that is used for the Debt Service Fund approximates full accrual accounting, the accruals recorded are reported to meet regulatory requirements, as opposed to the requirements of generally accepted accounting principles.

 Compensated Absences - The District provides vacation and sick leave benefits in accordance with Title 70 of the Oklahoma Statutes, Article 6-104, which provides for annual sick leave and personal business days.
-District policy allows certified employees to accumulate such days to a maximum number of days.
+School policy allows certified employees to accumulate such days to a maximum number of days.
 Vested or accumulated vacation leave that is expected to be liquidated with expendable available financial resources had not been reported as an expenditure of the governmental fund that will pay it since the financial statements have been prepared on the regulatory basis of accounting.
 This practice differs from generally accepted accounting principles.

-E. Assets, Liabilities and Fund Balance - cont'd
+E. Assets, Liabilities and Fund Equity - cont'd

-Funds Held for School Organizations - Funds held for school organizations represent the funds received or collected from students or other cocurricular and extracurricular activities conducted in the District, control over which is exercised by the board of education.
+Funds Held for School Organizations - Funds held for school organizations represent the funds received or collected from students or other cocurricular and extracurricular activities conducted in the District, control over which is exercised by the Board of Directors.
 These funds are credited to the account maintained for the benefit of each particular activity within the school activity fund.